metacpan/metacpan-cpan-extracted/distros/G/Geo-Elevation-HGT/README.md

 The return is the elevation for this latitude and longitude in meters.
 Bilinear interpolation is applied to the elevations at the four grid points adjacent to the latitude plus longitude pair.
+To use bicubic interpolation using the sixteen grid points adjacent to the latitude plus longitude pair set the `bicubic` parameter to 1.

 You can also use your own terrain tiles by providing the corresponding path, see below.
 A good source for Europe that I am using was compiled by Sonny -- many thanks to him; found at [https://data.opendataportal.at/dataset/dtm-europe](https://data.opendataportal.at/dataset/dtm-europe)